 Major Market Events

-If the rise in crude inventories is more than expected, it implies lower demand and is bearish for crude prices.
+If the increase in crude inventories is more than expected, it implies weaker demand and is bearish for crude prices.
 The same can be said if a decline in inventories is less than expected.

-Nonfarm Payrolls measures the change in the number of people employed during the previous month, excluding the farming industry.
-Job creation is an important indicator of consumer spending, which accounts for the majority of economic activity.
+Retail Sales measure the change in the total value of inflation-adjusted sales at the retail level.
+It is the foremost indicator of consumer spending, which accounts for the majority of overall economic activity.

 Latest economic events